syyunn/DeepWTO/README.md

 https://docs.wto.org/dol2fe/Pages/FE_Search/DDFDocuments/13458/Q/WT/DS/170R-01.pdf

 ### Issue in Network Structure
-Look up the general network architecture that can parse and understand chart, number and table-like structure of document, such as shown in factual of
+Look up the general network architecture that can parse and understand chart, number and table-like structure of document, such as shown in the factual aspect of DS165 as following:
-DS165:
 <p align="center">
   <img src="/assets/ds165_bar_chart_in_factual.png">
 </p>